Neo-Assyrian Empire: Archaeology

 In the early 19th century, European explorers and archaeologists first began to investigate the ancient mounds.
-One of the important early figures in Assyrian archaeology was the British business agent Claudius Rich (1787–1821), who visited the site of Nineveh in 1820, traded antiquities with the locals and made precise measurements of the mounds.
-Rich's collection, which eventually ended up in the British Museum, and writings inspired Julius von Mohl (1800–1876), secretary of the French Société Asiatique, to persuade the French authorities to create the position of a French consul in Mosul, and to start excavations at Nineveh.
-The first consul to be appointed was Paul-Émile Botta (1802–1870) in 1841.
-Botta conducted, using funds secured by Mohl, extensive excavations at Nineveh, particularly on the huge Kuyunjik mound.
-Because the ancient ruins of Nineveh were hidden so deep under layers of later settlement and agricultural activities, Botta's excavation never reached them.
-Upon hearing reports by locals that they had uncovered Assyrian ruins, Botta turned his attention to the site of Khorsabad, 20 kilometers to the northeast, where he through excavations quickly discovered the ruins of an ancient palace.
-Botta had uncovered the ancient city of Dur-Sharrukin, Sargon II's capital, though he did not know it yet.
-In his early writings he simply referred to the site as a "monument".
-The cuneiform writing system would not be deciphered until ten years later.
-The great works of art found under Botta's supervision included great reliefs and stone lamassus.
-The discovery was swiftly communicated in scholarly circles by Mohl in Paris.
-In 1847, the first ever exhibition on Assyrian sculptures was held in the Louvre.
-After returning to Europe in the late 1840s, Botta compiled an elaborate report on the findings, complete with numerous drawings of the reliefs made by the artist Eugène Flandin (1809–1889).
-The report, published in 1849, showcased the majesty of Assyrian art and architecture and garnered exceptional interest.
-Some 19th-century historians, perhaps partly due to the gruesome depiction of Assyria in the Bible, viewed the Assyrians as lacking artistic talent, perceiving Assyrian statues as monstrous and lacking abstraction compared to Ancient Greek statues.Another early explorer to oversee extensive excavations was Austen Henry Layard (1817–1894).
-Layard was amazed by the ancient Assyrian sites, writing of "mighty ruins in the midst of deserts, defying, by their very desolation and lack of definite form, the description of the traveller".
-The main inspiration for Layard was, just like it was for Mohl, the work of Claudius Rich.
+One of the important early figures in Assyrian archaeology was British business agent Claudius Rich who visited the site of Nineveh in 1820, traded antiquities with the locals and made measurements of the mounds.
+Rich's collection (which ended up in the British Museum) and writings inspired Julius von Mohl, secretary of the French Société Asiatique, to persuade the French authorities to create the position of a French consul in Mosul and to start excavations at Nineveh.
+The first consul to be appointed was Paul-Émile Botta in 1841.
+Using funds secured by von Mohl, Botta conducted extensive excavations at Nineveh, particularly on the Kuyunjik mound.
+Because the ancient ruins of Nineveh were hidden deep under layers of later settlement and agricultural activities, Botta's excavation never reached them.
+Upon hearing reports by locals that they had uncovered Assyrian ruins, Botta turned his attention to the site of Khorsabad, 20 kilometers to the northeast, where he discovered the ruins of an ancient palace.
+Botta had uncovered the ancient city of Dur-Sharrukin.
+The works of art found under Botta's supervision included reliefs and stone lamassus.
+In 1847 the first exhibition on Assyrian sculptures was held in the Louvre.
+After returning to Europe in the late 1840s, Botta compiled an elaborate report on the findings, complete with numerous drawings of the reliefs made by artist Eugène Flandin.
+The report, published in 1849, showcases the majesty of Assyrian art and architecture.English archaeologist Austen Henry Layard wrote in the 19th century: "mighty ruins in the midst of deserts, defying, by their very desolation and lack of definite form, the description of the traveller".
 Layard began his activities in November 1845 at Nimrud (though he believed this to be the site of Nineveh), working as a private individual without any permission to excavate from the Ottoman authorities; he initially tried to fool the local pasha through claiming that he was on a hunting trip.
-The expedition was funded entirely by the British Ambassador to the Ottoman Empire, Stratford Canning (1786–1880).
-At Nimrud, Layard discovered ruins of numerous palaces, including the ancient Northwest Palace of Ashurnasirpal II, with numerous walls covered in reliefs.
-Layard's illustrated two-volume book presenting his discoveries, Nineveh and its Remains, was published in 1849 and was hugely successful. included not only information on the discoveries themselves, but also an account of the excavations as well as Layard's own experiences travelling in the Middle East and interacting with the locals.
-The book was translated into numerous languages and made Layard into a celebrity; the British politician and writer Francis Egerton called it "the greatest achievement of our time".
-Entrusted with greater funds, Layard conducted a second expedition in which he turned his attention to the Kuyunjik mound.
-There he made significant discoveries, including finding the palace built by Sennacherib.
+The expedition was funded by the British Ambassador to the Ottoman Empire, Stratford Canning.
+Layard discovered ruins of numerous palaces, including the Northwest Palace of Ashurnasirpal II, with numerous walls covered in reliefs.
+Layard's illustrated two-volume book presenting his discoveries, Nineveh and its Remains, was published in 1849.
+Layard conducted a second expedition in which he turned his attention to the Kuyunjik mound.
+There he made significant discoveries, including the palace built by Sennacherib.